ashakozak/ashakozak/README.md

 I'm Joanna, transitioning from a decade-long career in finance to the dynamic field of data analytics.
 My journey is about blending meticulous financial expertise with the innovative realm of data.

 ## My Unique Blend 🌟
-10+ Years in Finance: Deep-rooted experience in financial analysis, process optimization, and cross-functional collaboration across Australia and Poland. 🏦
+10+ Years in Finance: Deep-rooted experience in financial analysis, process optimization, and cross-functional collaboration across Australia and Poland. 🏦 </br>
-Data Analytics Enthusiast: Recently graduated from Monash University's Data Analytics Bootcamp, where I embraced the power of data in decision-making. 📈
+Data Analytics Enthusiast: Recently graduated from Monash University's Data Analytics Bootcamp, where I embraced the power of data in decision-making. 📈 </br>
-Multilingual Communicator: Fluent in English, Polish, and French, bridging cultural and linguistic gaps in professional environments. 🌐
+Multilingual Communicator: Fluent in English, Polish, and French, bridging cultural and linguistic gaps in professional environments. 🌐 </br>

 ## Technical Toolkit 🔧
-Python: Proficient in applying advanced data analysis methods and machine learning algorithms using Python's diverse ecosystem. 🐍
+Python: Proficient in applying advanced data analysis methods and machine learning algorithms using Python's diverse ecosystem. 🐍 </br>
-Database Management: Skilled in SQL (PostgreSQL) and NoSQL (MongoDB) for robust data storage and retrieval. 🗃️ Data Visualization: Creating compelling stories through data using tools like Tableau, D3.js, and Plotly. 📊 Advanced Excel: Leveraging Excel for financial modeling, data analysis, and creating efficient macro-driven processes. 📈 Web Technologies: Basic knowledge of HTML and Java, with a focus on building foundational skills for interactive data-driven web applications. 💻
+Database Management: Skilled in SQL (PostgreSQL) and NoSQL (MongoDB) for robust data storage and retrieval. 🗃️ </br>
+Data Visualization: Creating compelling stories through data using tools like Tableau, D3.js, and Plotly. 📊 </br>
+Advanced Excel: Leveraging Excel for financial modeling, data analysis, and creating efficient macro-driven processes. 📈 </br>
+Web Technologies: Basic knowledge of HTML and Java, with a focus on building foundational skills for interactive data-driven web applications. 💻 </br>

 ## Education & Learning Path 📚
-Monash University's Data Analytics Bootcamp: A 24-week intensive journey into data analytics, covering everything from Python programming to machine learning.
+Monash University's Data Analytics Bootcamp: A 24-week intensive journey into data analytics, covering everything from Python programming to machine learning. </br>
-University of Economics, Cracow: My academic foundation, where I earned my degrees in Finance and Accounting.
+University of Economics, Cracow: My academic foundation, where I earned my degrees in Finance and Accounting. </br>

-##Project Highlights ✨
+## Project Highlights ✨
 1. Guardians of Authenticity: AI Edition
 Role: Data Scientist & Recurrent Neural Network (RNN) Engineer
 Description: Developed an interactive platform leveraging Machine Learning and NLP to distinguish real news from fake.
 Utilized Recurrent Neural Networks for effective text analysis and classification.